-- A. An Executive Session will be called to review the performance of a public employee (RCW 42.30.110). - B. Announcement of time Executive Session will conclude.
+- An Executive Session will be called to review the performance of a public employee for purposes of Tenure, in accordance with the Open Public Meetings Act (RCW 42.30). - 2.
+Announcement of time Executive Session will conclude. - 3.
+Return to Open Session